Ramanan-Easwar/JSON_merger/README.md

 # JSON Merger

--This is a python script that merges multiple json files and keeps writing them to output files in the same directory.
+- This is a python script that merges multiple json files and keeps writing them to output files in the same directory.

 - First the number of json files in the directory are read and the count is stored.